 Living in Split

-- the relevant office in the Croatian Ministry of Science, Education and Sports for CEEPUS and bilateral exchange students,
+- the relevant office in the Croatian Ministry of Science, Education and Sports for CEEPUS and national bilateral exchange students,

 - Faculty of Economics, International Relations Officer for institutional bilateral exchange and free-mover students.

 All students must report their temporary residence in Croatia to the Central Police Station at the address: Trg hrvatske bratske zajednice 9.
 Office hours: Monday-Friday, from 8.30 to 15.30 (summer time 14.30), tel.n. +385.21.307-313.
 Along with above mentioned letter of confirmation, the following documents must be presented with the application for temporary residence for the purpose of studying:

 3. valid passport or ID card and its copy;

 4. valid Euroepan Health Insurance card and its copy.

 Temporary residence authorisation is issued in the form of a biometric ID card with validation until the end of exam period.
 The cost of this card is 240 HRK (i.e. 32 €uro).